-Politico reported on Saturday that it had received leaked campaign documents, including internal research on Trump's vice presidential candidate, Ohio Senator JD Vance.
+Politico reported on Saturday that it had obtained leaked campaign documents, including an internal study of Trump's vice presidential nominee, Ohio Senator JD Vance.

 Former US President Donald Trump.
 Photo: BBC

-“These documents were illegally obtained from foreign sources hostile to the United States in an effort to interfere in the 2024 election,” a Trump campaign spokesperson said.
-Politico said it had confirmed the authenticity of the documents.
+A spokesperson for the Trump campaign said: "These documents were illegally obtained from foreign sources hostile to the United States, with the aim of interfering in the 2024 election."
+Politico said it has verified the authenticity of the documents.

-The campaign's announcement comes a day after Microsoft released a report showing that hackers originating from Iran targeted the campaign of an unnamed US presidential candidate in June.
+The campaign's statement came a day after Microsoft released a report showing that hackers originating from Iranian territory had targeted the campaign of an unnamed US presidential candidate in June.

-According to the Microsoft Threat Analysis Center (MTAC), the campaign received a sophisticated phishing email, designed to appear trustworthy in order to lure the target into clicking on a malicious link.
+According to Microsoft's Threat Analysis Center (MTAC), the campaign received a sophisticated phishing email designed to appear credible in order to trick targets into clicking on a malicious link.

-Trump campaign spokesman Steven Cheung said the June hacking effort outlined in the MTAC report “coincided with Donald Trump’s selection of his vice presidential candidate.”
+A spokesman for Trump's campaign, Steven Cheung, said the hacking attempt in June, as outlined in the MTAC report, "coincided with the time Donald Trump was selecting his vice presidential candidate."

-Politico said it began receiving emails in late July from someone identifying themselves only as “Robert” using an AOL email account.
-According to Politico, the 271-page document about Vance is based on public information about Vance’s record and statements.
+Politico reported that in late July, they began receiving emails from someone who identified himself as "Robert" using an AOL email account.
+According to Politico, the document about Vance was 271 pages long and based on publicly available information about Vance's profile and statements.

-The email account also sent a piece of research about Florida Senator Marco Rubio, who is also a vice presidential candidate.
+This email account also sent a portion of research material on Florida Senator Marco Rubio, who is also a vice presidential candidate.

 Cao Phong (according to Politico, CNN, BBC)